imallona/principles_of_benchmarking_in_bioinformatics/01-basics/exercises/exercises.md

 ```

 > [!IMPORTANT]
 > This concept is crucial for understanding how conda and apptainer manage software.
+(Yes, it's largely changing the $PATH.)

 ---